logo

 • Slacken off the chain and strapping once you see the cow taking weight on all four feet.

 Do not leave the cow unattended without removing the strap and clamp.
 If the cow cannot stand on her own, return her to the ground slowly and try again later.
 If she still cannot stand on her own 24 hours after going down, seek veterinary advice.
+You may need to reconsider if it is best for the welfare of the cow to persist with treatment or consider humane euthanasia.

 Watch the video below to see how to correctly use hip clamps to lift a down cow.

-Last updated: Sep 2023
+Last updated: Mar 2026

 Share: